 We also realize that there are more anglers out there who are casual weekend fishing enthusiasts who simply want to participate to support the cause and also enjoy a weekend on the water.
 To have a realistic chance at a decent prize without having to beat out the top rods to do it is also appealing to them.
 We feel this will bring more anglers into the event, especially younger ones.

 For these reasons, we have created our tournament balanced between competition for the serious top anglers and a fun family event for everyone else.
 After all, our tournament is taking place on Father’s Day weekend.
 We know that those who weigh in a catch just off the top ten board may be disappointed as their hopes at a prize will depend on the luck of a draw.
 However, we hope you will understand and agree that this is how events of this size have to be structured to survive.
 In addition, there are a great selection of prizes that will be awarded randomly to tournament participants, therefore you do not have to weigh in a fish to win.
-For example, our top draw prize open to any participant is the “TUNA, TUNA, TUNA” Tuna fishing trip for four sponsored by the great folks at Westview Marina and Resort in Tahsis.

 This format has made it much easier for us to secure prizes from many sponsors, since they are more willing to support this balanced approach.